 If you need help or further information, please give us a call or ask at reception the next time you are in.

 We are a partnership of two General Practitioners, who are committed to providing high quality NHS medical care for individuals and families in a friendly and caring environment.

-Drs Russell Martin, Sara Saunders and Helen Thackray
+Drs Russell Martin, Sara Saunders, Helen Thackray and Lucia Marti

 Our Advanced Nurse Practitioners